ingararntzen/timingdocs/docs/source/timeddata/axis.rst

     match a single point on the timeline, simply by defining the lookup interval as a single point.

+..  js:method:: axis.lookup_points(interval)

+    :param Interval interval: lookup interval
+    :returns Array: list of (point, cue) tuples

+    This function is used to lookup all points on the axis (i.e. cue endpoints), within some interval.
+Return list of (point, cue) tuples.
+Point is an endpoint value of cue, either cue.low or cue.high.
+Multiple cues may be registered on a single endpoint value, so a point may occur multiple times with different cues.

 ..  js:method:: axis.lookup_delete(interval[, mode])